kaptandatasolutions/kaptandatasolutions.github.io/aboutme.md

 ## Launch of Our Portfolio

-In August 2024, we launched our website [The Assistant Physicist](https://kaptan-data.streamlit.app/), a showcase dedicated to the innovative solutions we offer to facilitate data analysis and visualization in medical physics.
+In August 2024, we launched our blog [Kaptan-Data](https://kaptan-data.streamlit.app/), a showcase dedicated to the innovative solutions we offer to facilitate data analysis and visualization in medical physics.
 This site allows you to explore demo versions (non-automated) of our QA tools, enabling you to assess their suitability before fully integrating them into your environment.

 ![png](/assets/img/new logo kaptan-data-solution-2.png)